DarkLaserToilet/ToTarGzConverter/README.md

-# ToTarGzConverter
+# To .tar.gz Converter
 A Small Programm that lets you  convert Multiple Folders into a single .tar.gz-File, while keeping the folder-strukture.
-Needs .net 4.0, no ther installations needed, just put all the files in a seperate Folder and use the exe (there propably is a way to make that better, but i dont know it...)
+Needs .net 4.0, no other installations needed, just put all the files in a seperate Folder and use the exe (there propably is a way to make that better, but i dont know it)
 It is the same thing you could do with 7zip manunally, just faster and not manual.

 THIS IS LIKE A ALPHA, it works, but very little testing has been done.

+# Usage
 -InputPath: Path to where the Folders you want to convert are (all Folders you want to convert need to be in the same directory).

 -OutputPath: Path to where to .tar.gz-File will be outputted.